rin67630/Tasmota-thinger.io-bridge/README.md

 # Tasmota-thinger.io-bridge
 Bridge to *safely* monitor Tasmota devices over the internet.
-Here an example of what you get with a simple Tasmota smart plug, an esp8266 running Tasmota-thinger.io-Bridge and a free thinger.io account.
-Really nothing else !:
+Here an example of what you get with 4 cheap Tasmota smart plugs, an esp8266 running Tasmota-thinger.io-Bridge and a free thinger.io account.
+You really do need nothing else !:
 ![image](https://github.com/user-attachments/assets/fc724880-1d73-455b-84a8-5b022e8778b1)